Arnav-Kumar1/The-Track-Fitness-Club/README.md

  The raw data was preprocessed using Microsoft Excel and Python as necessary.
 The data cleaning process included adding and removing features as needed, removing records that were not relevant to the analysis, and changing data types.

- # "Navigating Turbulent Waters: The Current Challenges Facing Our Fitness business"
+ # Navigating Turbulent Waters: The Current Challenges Facing Our Fitness business

 After organizing the data, I created visualizations to highlight key markers like monthly revenue, new clients per month, and busiest time slots for workouts.
 This revealed two significant issues.